-Our inventories consist of peramivir finished goods and work in process, which are valued at the lower of cost or net realizable value using the first-in, first-out (i.e., FIFO) method.
+Our inventory consists primarily of peramivir work in process, which is valued at the lower of cost or net realizable value using the first-in, first-out (i.e., FIFO) method.
 Cost includes materials, labor, overhead, shipping and handling costs.
 Our inventories are subject to expiration dating.
 We regularly evaluate the carrying value of our inventories and provide valuation reserves for any estimated obsolete, short-dated or unmarketable inventories.
 In addition, we may experience spoilage of our raw materials and supplies.
 Our determination that a valuation reserve might be required, in addition to the quantification of such reserve, requires us to utilize significant judgment.
 In connection with the FDA approval of RAPIVAB and other regulatory approvals, we began capitalizing costs associated with the production of peramivir inventories.